CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 * an inventory of deployed instances of product versions
 * a mapping of vulnerabilities to remediations or mitigations
-* a mapping of remediations and/or mitigations to product versions The first of these must be collected by the deployer, while the latter two most often originate from the product Supplier.
+* a mapping of remediations and/or mitigations to product versions

+The first of these must be collected by the deployer, while the latter two most often originate from the product Supplier.
+Managing this information is generally called asset management.
+The relationship between SSVC and asset management is discussed further in Relationship to asset management.

 In turn, deployers must resolve this information into specific actions in which a remediation or mitigation is slated for deployment to replace or modify a particular instance of the product.
 The deployer tree in SSVC takes into account the mission and safety risks inherent to the category of systems to which those deployed instances belong.